-The Houston Financial Empowerment Center (HFEC) is a partnership between the City of Houston, the Cities for Empowerment Fund (CFE Fund), and a local nonprofit partner, The Alliance, to provide free, professional one-on-one financial counseling as a public service.
+The Houston Financial Empowerment Center (HFEC) is a partnership between the City of Houston, the Cities for Empowerment Fund (CFE Fund), and a local nonprofit partner to provide free, professional one-on-one financial counseling as a public service.
 To find out more information about the HFEC, please visit www.houstontx.gov/fec/

 Financial Empowerment Center services are always free.

 The professionally trained and CFE Fund-certified financial counselors help clients better manage their money, improve their credit score, paydown debt, increase savings, establish and build credit, and provide access to safe and affordable banking products.
 The HFEC counselors can also help to create a customized plan to address student loans, buy a house, or start an emergency fund.